Latand/MedSyncWebApp/mkdocs/docs/index.md

 #### Software and OS:

+- **Windows/MacOS/Linux**

+    While the project can be tested on either of these operating systems, it's recommended to deploy on a Linux server.

 - **Docker & Docker-Compose (1)**
     { .annotate }

+    1. Compatible with Windows, MacOS, and Linux.

-    1. Required to containerize and orchestrate the application services.
-Compatible with Windows, MacOS, and Linux.
+    Required to containerize and orchestrate the application services.

 #### Hosting and Domain: